ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 and from building software to building models.

-In the next section, we will take this graph further, and look into some adoption strategies that we can apply in each quadrant.
+In the next section, we will take this graph further, and look into some adoption strategies that we can apply for each quadrant.
 I will adapt [Thoughtworks' Technology Radar model](https://www.thoughtworks.com/radar) as our main framework for analysis.